-CO2e is shown to decrease by 1.07% in the Future Build scenario relative to Future No-Build and decreases by 50% in the Future Build scenario relative to Existing Conditions.
-The decrease in GHG emissions is attributable to the efficiency changes to vehicles, resulting in lower emission factors and the reduction in personal vehicles on the road as a result of the Transitway.
-Although GHG emissions are expected to decrease slightly for the specific Transitway study area, this is likely a worst-case (i.e., 100% diesel bus fleet) estimate of the project's impact on GHG emissions.
-The Future Build scenario is expected to minimize GHG emissions more than 1.07% with newer clean technology and by promoting an alternative option to personal vehicles.
+CO2e is shown to increase by 29% in the Future No-Build scenario relative to Existing Conditions and by a further 1.7% in the Future Build scenario relative to Future No-Build scenario.
+The increase in GHG emissions relative to Existing Conditions is attributable to the increase in vehicles in the study area due to population growth.
+Although GHG emissions are shown to increase slightly (i.e. insignificantly) for the specific Transitway study area, this is a worst-case (i.e., 100% diesel bus fleet) estimate of the project's impact on GHG emissions as it does not consider a reduction in personal vehicles due to the addition of the transitway and assumes a 100% diesel bus fleet.
+In reality, the transitway will promote an alternative option to personal vehicles and may utilize newer clean technology in its bus fleet (e.g. hybrid or electric buses).